ryancornett/db-bbq/README.md

 - [x] Semantic HTML
 - [x] Flexbox or grid page layout
 - [x] Best efforts for accessibility
     - I downloaded the "axe Accessibility Linter" extension for VSCode.
-It found ten errors: a missing lang attribute, missing alt attributes and link images with no discernible text.
+It found ten errors: a missing lang attribute, missing alt attributes, and link images with no discernible text.
     - I added the necessary lang="en" attribute to the html element, gave all images alt attributes, and gave all image-only links aria labels.
 ---
 - [x] Pluralsight videos